haxwell/quizki/README.md

 A web application to help students of all stripes master their subject matter with questions and answers they create, which are then shared with and validated by other students who are studying the same topics.
 The interface (will) allow the creation of any question, including, but certainly not limited to, flashcards.

-Go ahead, experiece [quizki](http://www.quizki.com) live!
+Go ahead, experience [quizki](http://www.quizki.com) live!
 Afterward take time to read [about quizki](./ABOUT) for a general understanding of how the system works before getting started as a developer or tester.

 ## Getting Started